Ashutosh20504/flamAI/AI_USAGE.md

 ## Where AI did the work

-An AI coding agent (ZCode, GLM model) drove this audit end-to-end in one working session at my direction: environment setup, locating and downloading FLORES-200, writing the experiment scripts and the corrected-analysis pipeline, and drafting the Part B/C memos and this notebook.
+An AI coding agent drove this audit end-to-end in one working session at my direction: environment setup, locating and downloading FLORES-200, writing the experiment scripts and the corrected-analysis pipeline, and drafting the Part B/C memos and this notebook.
 The compute is